What Are Dental Implants?

 Types Of Dental Implants

-The types of dental implants that are used to replace missing or lost teeth are as follows –
+There are generally four types of dentistry implants that replace missing or lost teeth:

 Endosteal Implants